 Sanitation & Recycling Information

-Electronics can be dropped off for recycling at the Transfer Station during normal hours of operation.
-There is a $4 charge for each monitor, TV, or LCD screen.
+Electronics can be dropped off for recycling free of charge at the Transfer Station during normal hours of operation.

 Transfer Station – Hours of Operation